They say sticks and stones will break your bones but words can never hurt you.

 He seemed shocked that I would be so bold and tell him he can’t make me be nice to these assholes.

 I’m actually a very introverted person and when people attack me for something that’s I did, I take responsibility and offer a solution.
 But if that’s not enough, I know how how to take my losses and walk away, while politely telling someone they are out of line.
 Gaining self confidence and self-worth comes from knowing when to walk away.

 Life is a slippery slope and we end up taking the treatment we think we deserve.

 Don’t let anyone make you feel small.
 Stand up and speak up for yourself when people try to step on who you are and take advantage.
 If you think people will stand up for you, they won’t.
 Nobody stood up for me in any of these scenarios, sure they sympathized with how I felt, but no one stood up.
 I could have lost my job for not giving good customer service but I took the risk and guess what, I didn’t lose my job!

 Some of you might be reading this and thinking, it’s not worth the aggravation and that you should never risk your job for your pride.
 And maybe I’m giving bad advice.
 But in my heart and in my soul, I know that every time I don’t stand up for myself I’m allowing myself to be treated as less than and accepting that as truth.
 I know it probably won’t change how nasty some people are.
 If standing up for myself doesn’t do much else, at least I set a boundary with myself on what I’m willing to accept.
 Ego shm-ego.

 The workplace is a tough place, and you always have to remember to look out for #1.
+Learn how to be assertive at work and fight for your own agenda.
 No ones going to stick up for you and no one’s going to defend you.
 And while most jobs require some level of customer service and hospitality, it doesn’t mean you should allow your self to be treated like a doormat and disrespected.